 Step 5: Starting Tomcat

-Tomcat is very easy to use, There are no need to compile its source.
-You simple extract the archive and start the tomcat server.
+Tomcat is very easy to use, There is no need to compile its source.
+You simply extract the archive and start the tomcat server.
 Tomcat by default start on port 8080, So make sure no other application using the same port.